 ![]() |

 Tidal Language is a four-year exploration of the intertidal zone.
-Through poetry and photography, Alonna Shaw examines the traces left behind, both organic and manufactured, capturing moments of beauty, loss, and consequence.
+Through poetry and photography, Alonna Shaw examines the traces left behind.
+In this natural and manufactured evidence, beauty, loss, and consequence come into view.

 Humor emerges from strange juxtapositions, where unexpected collisions of language and image ask us to see differently.